 3-Decreases the effect of the Moro Reflex and startling.

 4-Swaddling is particularly beneficial with premature babies.
 Studies have shown that swaddling preemies improves their neuromuscular development.
-In addition to offering them the security and safety, they need especially that they can’t be held by their mothers.
+In addition to offering them the security and safety, they need especially since they can’t be held by their mothers.

 1- Back to sleep